 perfection the image which draws him onwards.”
 Yehudi Menuhin

-Tony Palmer is one of the leading directors of music documentaries and historical drama films in the world.
+Tony Palmer is an internationally acclaimed director of films about performers.
 He has won over forty international prizes for his work, including and especially television's most coveted award, the Prix d'Italia; indeed, he is the only person to have won this prize three times, and has been honoured by the Italia Prize with a gala screening of his work.From Cambridge University (where he was also President of the Marlowe Society), he joined the BBC.
 Following an apprenticeship with Ken Russell and Jonathan Miller, Palmer's first major film, Benjamin Britten & his Festival, became the first BBC film to be networked in the U.S.A.
 With his second film, All My Loving, an examination of rock 'n' roll & politics in the late 60s, he achieved considerable notoriety overnight.

 In 1989, he was awarded a huge retrospective of his work at the National Film Theatre in London, the first maker of arts films to be so honoured.
 Among over one hundred films are: